Computer Runs Slow Even with Windows 10 or 8? – Speed It up Now

 Well, do you know why your computer is running slow?
 Most people blame on hardware (like RAM, CPU, and hard disk), which might be the exact cause, but actually there are many other factors that can generate the issue.

 In this post, 11 possible causes will be introduced, which may help you get rid of a slow computer with ease.
 Of course, not all causes are covered here, and this post just introduces those we have found so far.
 If you have new findings, please share it with us in Comment part at the bottom of the page.
 Much appreciate!

-Note: this post just focuses on Windows platform and does not provide solutions for Mac users.
+Note: this post just focuses on Windows platform and does not provide solutions for Mac or Linux users.

 Reasons 1: Your Computer Has Been Running for a Long Time without a Reboot

 After a long-time running, your computer may generate lots of junk files, like caches and random access memory (RAM), which makes it harder for operating system to locate needed files.
 However, rebooting may clear all or a part of such files so as to speed up your computer.
 In addition, rebooting makes it possible to detect Windows update or software update.
 With the latest version of system or program, our computer is always running smoothly.

 Tip: this solution is not suggested for server users.
 After all, server needs to work all the time.
 In addition, cold reboot is recommended only when everything fails, because this kind of boot may make hard disk or other hardware corrupted.
 To reboot a computer, users had better go to Start, click the triangle which is after the Shut down option , and choose Restart (in Windows 7).

 However, if you reboot computer regularly rather than run it for a very lone time, the slow performance issue would be caused by other factors.
 Now please check the second reason.